The Well

 We start this in 1993.
 Lisa Gray (LaVera) is on a bus in Italy.
 Her father was a great restorer of paintings and she grew up learning from him.
 He has sent her to a remote village to help with the one from the synopsis.
 Now on this bus ride she meets another group of Americans.
 They are biologists and have someone to help with what they need.
 This group consists of Tracy (Taylor Zaudtke), Tony (Gianluigi Calvani) and Madison (Courage Oviawe).
 They get dropped at the same place and vow to meet up a few days later.

 Lisa is waiting for another bus when she learns from Marcus (Jonathan Dylan King) that it is no longer in service.
 He offers to walk with her to show her where the place is.
 It just so happens that he works at the pub across the way.
 She then meets Baroness Emma (Claudia Gerini).
 She shows her the painting that needs restored.
 It was damaged by the fireplace below it.
-Time is short as they need it completed in days.
+Time is short as they need it completed in a couple of weeks.
 Emma is putting her faith in Lisa, knowing how good her father is.

 She goes about her work and soon uncovers the darkness of this painting's subject matter.
 Emma has a daughter of Giulia (Linda Zampaglione), who is shy.
 She tries to warn Lisa about what she is doing.
 There is also the concurrent running story of the group that she met on the bus.
 They're attacked by Arruda (Lorenzo Renzi) who brings them to Dorka (Melanie Gaydos).
 She is a strange looking person.
 Both seem to serve something that lives in the well.
 There's a much bigger plot going on here with time running short.